 So despite any value you may see in the Trademarkia search, remember that Trademarkia is only a search engine.
 As such, it can only react to your input in a robotic manner.
 It can only draw its results from information in a finite database.
 This means the results are often inaccurate…and sometimes downright irresponsible.
 Hopefully, the experiment I just encouraged you to perform has proved this point.

-Unlike the Trademarkia Search Engine, I Understand Your Unique Needs
+Unlike Trademarkia, I Understand Your Unique Needs

-I’m US trademark attorney Morris Turek.
+I’m experienced US trademark attorney Morris Turek.
 If you want to save time and get accurate search results, forget the do-it-yourself trademark searches.
-Only by using the services of an experienced and skilled trademark attorney can your unique needs be properly served.
-So whether you need to perform a trademark search, register a trademark, pursue a trademark infringement matter against another party, or defend a challenge to your own trademark rights, please do not hesitate to give me a call at (314) 749-4059, send me an email at email@example.com, or submit a message through my contact form (below).
+Only by using the services of a reliable and skilled trademark attorney can your unique needs be properly served.
+So whether you need to perform a trademark search, register a trademark, pursue a trademark infringement matter against another party, or defend a challenge to your own trademark rights, please do not hesitate to give me a call at (314) 749-4059, send me an email at firstname.lastname@example.org, or submit a message through my contact form (below).
 I look forward to providing you with prompt results and cost-effective solutions.

 Related Article: Trademarkia Review (Part 1) – Is Trademarkia a Scam?